ELS-RD/transformer-deploy/README.md

 docker run -it --rm --gpus all -v $PWD:/project onnxruntime-trt bash -c "cd /project && python convert_onnx.py"
 ```

-> If you run the conversion *outside* Docker container, you may have very different timings, and TensorRT won't work
+> ⚠️**WARNING**⚠️: if you run the conversion *outside* Docker container, you may have very different timings, and TensorRT won't work

 It should produce something like that: